 Top tip on a Caraquet local food treat

 The other place not to miss near the Hotel Paulin is the fantastic Le Fils Du Roy Distillerie.
 The delightful Sebastien Roy and his mother began this wonderful distillery in 2011.
-Their range of products from amazing beers linked to the Acadian history to fantastic gin and whiskey are well worth trying.
+The range of products at Le Fils du Roy Distillerie ranges from amazing beers linked to the Acadian history to fantastic gin and whiskey are well worth trying.
 This is a distillery but it also feels like a great bar!

 Rodd Miramichi River

 The Rodd Miramichi is a bit of a surprise of a hotel.
-It is in the heart of the city yet on the river.
+The Rodd hotel is in the heart of the city yet on the river.
 This New Brunswick hotel has a classic wooden slat/board/seaside pale yellow appearance but it is very contemporary inside and super comfortable.

 Rodd Miramichi has 79 modern guest rooms and suites – many of which have lovely outdoor patio areas.
-It is a fantastic location and many rooms have river views.
+The hotel has a fantastic location and many rooms have river views.

 The Rooms at The Rodd Miramichi

-I had a standard room and it was huge!
+I had a standard room at The Rodd in Miramichi and it was huge!
 Two very large double beds – and may I say the one which I chose to sleep in was extremely comfortable!
 There was room for an extra big armchair as well as coffee and tea facilities and a nice big bathroom.
-My room also had a decent-sized patio.
+My room at The Rodd New Brunswick also had a decent-sized patio.